 Trump backs down from his ultimatum and accepts a ceasefire in Iran

-Washington agrees to a two-week truce starting from Tehran's proposal, which will reopen Hormuz under its control
+Washington agrees to a two-week truce following Tehran's proposal, which will reopen the Strait of Hormuz under its control

 Aragchi's statement, which Trump has endorsed and shared on Truth Social, says that the framework for the negotiations will be Iran's 10-point proposal, as well as Washington's 15-point plan.
-"We have received a ten-point proposal from Iran and we believe it constitutes a viable basis for negotiation," the American stated.
-And he adds that "almost all points of disagreement from the past have already been agreed upon between the United States and Iran, but a period of two weeks will allow the agreement to be finalized and formalized."
+"We have received a ten-point proposal from Iran and believe it constitutes a viable basis for negotiation," the American stated.
+He adds that "almost all points of past disagreement have already been agreed upon between the United States and Iran, but a two-week period will allow the agreement to be finalized and formalized."

 Cargando